 You may not be familiar with the process of discharge printing so let’s take a few minutes and talk about what it is and hopefully answer any questions you may have.
+Our demonstration picture here is of a shirt we did for our friends at Throw Ninja Star who I see now have a post on the Divergent throwing knives that I’m really tempted to buy, but I digress.
 Discharge printing is a magical process where you lay down a milky ink on a dark colored t-shirt or sweatshirt and once run through the dryer will mysteriously remove the pigment from the garment leaving the natural color of the fabric where we’ve printed.
 I won’t bore you with the technical details largely because I don’t know how it works and that’s just the way I like it.
 Every time a shirt comes out the back of the conveyor dryer I just still can’t believe how cool it works.
 That also might be the slight buzz I get from the formaldehyde that cooks off when drying leaving you a unique and awesome printed garment.
 But that’s neither here nor there.
 If you are interested in using this process for printing your own garments let us know and we’ll get you setup.

 What is meant by the term Soft Hand?